 DWIHN adopted Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis - for State and Local Governments.
 Under GASB No. 34, DWIHN is classified as a special purpose government and is required to present statements required for enterprise funds.
 DWIHN reports its operations in the basic financial statements in an enterprise fund.
-The Medicaid Risk Reserve Fund is governed by the contract with the MDHHS and is restricted for cost overruns related to the Medicaid contract.
-The net position in the Medicaid Risk Reserve Fund at September 30, 2020 was \$0.
+The Medicaid Risk Reserve Fund is governed by the contract with MDHHS and is restricted for cost overruns related to the Medicaid contract.
+The net position in the Medicaid Risk Reserve Fund at September 30, 2021 was \$59.7 million.